 Indeed, you will be the first in the space to be there.
 Second, you will avoid competition and gain traction.
 Third, people coming to your blog via those keywords might be your real audience base.

 Voice search is here to stay

 A morning back in March 2017, It seemed a regular day, if not for a scene that has changed forever the way I thought about the web.
-Crossing the door of the office, I saw Andrea Volpini, founder of WordLift, talking to a Home device we had at the office.
+Crossing the door of the office, I saw Andrea Volpini, founder of WordLift, talking to a Google Home device we had at the office.

 He was talking to it just like a man speaks to a kid, slowly to have it understand and process the information.
-After a few trials, finally at the question “what is WordLift” Home answered with a nice and clear voice “WordLift is a start-up founded in 2017 and based in Rome, Italy.
-The company has developed the homonymous WordPress plugin which, through the use of semantic …”
+After a few trials, finally at the question “what is WordLift” Google Home answered with a nice and clear voice “WordLift is a start-up founded in 2017 and based in Rome, Italy.
+The company has developed the homonymous WordPress plugin which, through the use of semantic technologies…”

 At that point, I asked him – just like you would with a magician – to show me the trick.
 How did he do that?
 Andrea’s answer puzzled me; he said: “it’s the snippet!”

 In short, a so-called featured snippet showing on the Google search results got also used by Google to reproduce an answer in the search device.
 While I was already familiar with featured snippets, I didn’t realize how powerful they were, especially going toward voice search.
 That day I got obsessed with them.
 I wanted to understand what made them possible, why Google triggered them and most importantly how they could help to make the jump from traditional search to voice!